lukas-krecan/JsonUnit/README.md

 There are several different APIs you can use.
 They all have more or less the same features, just the usage is slightly different.

-## <a name="assertj"></a>AssertJ integration (beta)
+## <a name="assertj"></a>AssertJ integration
 This is brand new API which combines power of JsonUnit and AssertJ.
-It's currently in beta since there might be some obscure features of AssertJ which might not work correctly with some obscure features of JsonUnit.
-Please let me know if you encounter any.
+Use this, if you like AssertJ or lunet assertions.

 ```java